ShootingStar91/Javachess/README.md

 ### Documentation

-__Current state__ of the project is that there is a runnable version that has main menu, and if you click "Play against human" there is a chess board.
-You can already move and capture pieces.
-Playing chess against a human sitting next to you (or yourself) is thus possible.
-However, the game does not yet prevent moving in situation where a check is produced, nor does the game ever end, but moves are otherwise only possible in places specified by the chess rules.
+Current state of the game: Only the "Play with human" -button works.
+You can almost play normal chess, but there are a couple special cases not added yet: Castling is not yet disabled if king will be checked in new position.
+You also cannot promote a pawn.
+Checkmate so far is announced only by a system out print.

 How to run it on linux with maven: <code>mvn compile exec:java -Dexec.mainClass=javachess.Main</code>